NlGBOB/bloxd-scheduler/README.md

 S.run(() => runNextTeleportStep(0), 0, TELEPORT_TAG);
 ```
-#### How to Test This:
-1. Place this code in a code block and right-click it.
-2. Observe the chat messages appearing in order every 1.5 seconds.
-3. After the final message, you will be teleported 20 blocks into the air.

 ### Pattern 6: Task Sequence (Alternative Structure)
 This is another way to create a sequence, which can be useful when the delay between each step varies.
 Each function in the sequence is responsible for scheduling the next one.